-Lisa Palmer is the National Geographic Professor of Science Communication at the George Washington University in Washington, D.C., where she teaches science communication for science and sustainability majors, and science reporting for undergraduate journalism students.
-She is also the education and outreach lead for Planet Forward, GW’s award-winning project of the Center for Innovative Media at the School of Media and Public Affairs.
+Lisa Palmer is the National Geographic Professor of Science Communication at the George Washington University in Washington, D.C.
+As part of that work, she leads the editorial direction and education program at Planet Forward, GW’s award-winning project of the Center for Innovative Media at the School of Media and Public Affairs.
+She is also an active journalist and reports for the science journal Nature.

 Palmer participates actively in the national and international discourse on science and socio-environmental issues through writing and publishing, speaking, developing and leading seminars, contributing to digital media, and offering analysis and science communications strategy to research teams.
 She has consulted on communications with postdoctoral fellows and leadership of major research institutions.
 An award-winning journalist, she writes for publications such as the Nature family of journals, Yale E360, The Guardian, Nautilus, The New York Times, The New Republic, Ensia, Slate, and many others.
 She is the author of HOT, HUNGRY PLANET: The Fight to Stop a Global Food Crisis in the Face of Climate Change (St. Martin’s Press, 2017).